hyperledger/iroha-2-docs/src/api/config/logger-params.md

 ::: tip Relative Paths

-Relative path will be resolved relative to the configuration file location:
+You can use relative paths.
+They will be resolved relative to the configuration file location:

 ```toml
 # /home/iroha.toml